 Typical timeline:

-• Week 3-5: Security addendum negotiations begin (if you pass questionnaire)
+- Week 3-5: Security addendum negotiations begin (if you pass the questionnaire)

 Many deals die between Week 1 and Week 3 because startups can't respond quickly or completely.